dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-five-thousand-bc.md

     mythology
     - protocols for propagating information back to 'the origin,' though the origin was hardly intended to be a physical place

+development of hidden maths throughout history

+- I don't have much evidence to back up my claims here, but it'd be very interesting to examine the prevelence of mathematic knowledge throughout the world.
+- Particularly, it'd be interesting to study in context with both the transmission of ideas through the active cultural relationships and the dependency graph for various mathematics.
+- That is, since throughout history it's been advantageous to restrict the propagation of *some* mathematics, and thus, the extent of this knowledge is often lost to history.
+- But we may be able to learn more about what these cultures knew -- *paleo-epistemology*, lulz -- by making some inferences into the nature of mathematics and inferring how their models and notation systems would restrict their thought and progress in some areas of math.

 harrapan technology:

 - some homes were connected to a centralized drainage system that used gravity to carry waste
 - in mahenjo-daro, the largest building was a bathhouse
 - they traded cotton cloth